The English version of quarkus.io is the official project site. Translated sites are community supported on a best-effort basis.

 If you’re using a blocking data access to the database, you can safely block on the WebAuthnSecurity methods, with .await().indefinitely(), because nothing is async in the register and login methods, besides the data access with your WebAuthnUserProvider.

-You will have to add the @Blocking annotation on your WebAuthnUserProvider class in order to tell the Quarkus WebAuthn endpoints to defer those calls to the worker pool.
+You will have to add the @Blocking annotation on your WebAuthnUserProvider class in order for the Quarkus WebAuthn endpoints to defer those calls to the worker pool.

 Virtual-Threads version